jasmineMLewis/jasmineMLewis/README.md

 ## **ViSSION**
 **Empowerment.
 Growth.
 Transformation.**
-For every human to reach—and exceed—their full potential.
+Empowering every human to reach—and exceed—their full potential.

 ## **MiSSION**
 **Build.
 Bridge.
 Belong.**
-To leverage systems and processes to develop products and services that drive **equity** and **equality**.
+To harness systems thinking and innovation to build products and services that promote **equity** and **equality** for all.